JOIN US ONLINE:

 Contact us with the form below if you’d like to act, or if you have expertise early or early modern texts and history and would like to help.

-Afternoons, mostly The Age Plays by Thomas Heywood, with occasional spells of the late 1590’s.
+Afternoons, some Thomas Heywood, Ben Jonson, Humours, with occasional spells of the late 1590’s.

 Evenings, a bit tragic